KJLarson/100-days/_posts/2019-05-25-starting-the-100-days-of-code-challenge.md

 ---
 layout: post
-title: "Starting the 100 Days of Code Challenge - Day 1"
+title: "Starting the 100 Days of Code Challenge"
 date: 2019-05-25
 ---